lambda-music/lambda-music/docs/readme.md

 ### Feature ###
 - Enables you to write pieces of music as Scheme program.
 - Built with Kawa a powerful Scheme implementation.
-- Works with JACK Audio Connection Kit and can connect to any synthesizer applications support JACK.
+- Works with JACK Audio Connection Kit and is able to connect to any synthesizer applications support JACK.
 - Includes Kawapad; Kawapad is an editor to edit Scheme program
 	- Kawapad can prettify S-Expression.
 	- Execute a block of code on-the-fly.
 	- Kawapad can be extended by Kawa-Scheme.

 ### System Requirements ###
-Any operating systems that can run the following systems :
+Any operating systems that can run the following systems:
 - Java 8
 - JNA Java Native Access
-- Jack Audio Connection Kit
+- JACK Audio Connection Kit

 Pulsar has been developed and tested in Ubuntu 16.04.
-A cursory experiment to run Pulsar in Windows 10 with Windows JACK was succeeded.
+A cursory experiment to run Pulsar in Windows 10 with Windows JACKAudio was succeeded.
 It is still unknown if Pulsar can run in OS X and further experiments are needed.

 Pulser uses following libraries :